 If Your Roof Has Been Maintained

-If your roof is under a maintenance program, the chances are that your roof is in good condition and is eligible for a roof coating.
+If your roof is under a maintenance program, the chances are your roof is in good condition and is eligible for a roof coating.
 If your facility roof doesn’t get maintained regularly and there is no recent documentation on the condition, then you may need a replacement or more significant repairs.